cuter-testing/cuter/README.md

 conc:run().
 ```

-b) You can run from the Unix command line
+b) You can run from the Unix command line.

 First edit the M,F,A variables in conc.erl
 Then compile with